-- 11.1 An employee who is working from home is still governed by the same terms and conditions of their standard contract of employment. - 11.2 This interim policy does not form part of any contract of employment and may be amended at any time. - 11.3 An employee's contractual work location is not changed by this interim arrangement. - 11.4 The Code of Conduct and all other GRAHAM policies, procedures and associated guidance remain in place and should be adhered to during any period of working from home.
+- 11.1 An employee who is working from home is still governed by the same terms and conditions of their standard contract of employment. - 11.2 This policy does not form part of any contract of employment and may be amended at any time. - 11.3 An employee's contractual work location is not changed by this arrangement. - 11.4 The Code of Conduct and all other GRAHAM policies, procedures and associated guidance remain in place and should be adhered to during any period of working from home.

-Date of Issue: October 2024 Page 6 of 6 Date of Review: January 2025
+Date of Issue: January 2024 Date of Review: January 2025